Kinebar

 Union Bank of Switzerland, through Argor-Heraeus SA (subsidiary of Commerzbank), has been applying the kinegram as a security device to the reverse of its minted bars since December 1993.
 The kinebar, now produced by UBS AG, is a registered trade mark of UBS.

+Argor-Heraeus gold Kinebars were introduced in 1994 in the following weights - 1 g, 2 g, 5 g, 10 g, 20 g, and 1 oz.
+The 50 g and 100 g gold Kinebars were subsequently released in 2012.